 "We are chemists, so our job is nearly done.
 We have shown we can make thin films that protect pilots.
 Someone else needs to determine if it is (commercially) worthwhile," said Prof Nyokong.

-Written by: Tamar Kahn
+By Tamar Kahn